 Have ever wondered how some businesses survive, nonetheless the thin margin they have?
 One great example is Amazon.

-A company that makes low-profit margin yet it has been very disruptive.
+A company that makes a low-profit margin yet it has been very disruptive.
 In reality, Amazon can get its partners to finance the business by playing on the short-term liquidity of the business.

-Peer-to-peer business model
+Distribution based business model

-Multi-sided platform business model
+Direct-to-consumers business model

 Direct sales business model

-Nowadays, with the advent of AI, machine learning and a new form of advanced technologies, it might seem demode to talk about direct sales.
+Nowadays, with the advent of AI, machine learning, and a new form of advanced technologies, it might seem demode to talk about direct sales.
 In fact, for many, this is a thing of the past.

 However, the opposite is true.
 In an era where everything is getting automated the personal touch is becoming critical.
 Of course, once technology produces machines to the point of seeming human (see the Google Duplex experiment) that might be a different story.

 Yet as of now, companies like ConvertKit use direct sales as a powerful weapon to grow their business, fast!
-Below you can see a simple Trello board put up by Nathan Berry, founder of ConvertKit when he decided to create a mail marketing tool from scratch just to see it grow to over a million dollar in monthly recurring revenue in only six years:
+Below you can see a simple Trello board put up by Nathan Berry, founder of ConvertKit when he decided to create a mail marketing tool from scratch just to see it grow to over a million dollars in monthly recurring revenue in only six years:

 If you try to sell your service or product to anyone, this is more spamming.
 The more you qualify your audience, the more you create value.